10 Ways Your Body Changes When You Start Drinking Enough Water

-Your digestion becomes more reliable
+Your digestion may become more reliable

 Though there’s no magical number of times you should move your bowels, it’s definitely true that your bowel movements can offer real insight into your health.
 And if you struggle with consistency and often feel bloated or uncomfortable, you probably need to chug that water bottle ASAP.
 “People who drink enough water usually have regular bowel movements.
 Hard bowel movements or constipation can be a sign that you aren’t getting enough water,” Dr. Navarro says.
 Also consider these other reasons you’re constipated.

-Your skin is more radiant
+Your skin may be more radiant

 Ever go for a spa treatment—like a massage or facial—and your therapist makes a point to remind you to drink some water instead of the champagne you’re eyeing?
 That’s because skin can benefit greatly from hydration, and, for some, hydrating can clear up your skin or make it look younger.
 “Our skin, the largest organ in our bodies, relies on water to produce new cells and give us that glow,” Dr. Navarro says.
 “Our skin also needs water do its job of regulating the body’s temperature.”
-When women who don’t normally drink much water added more H2O to their diet, the effects showed up on their skin, making it more elastic and moist.
-Surprisingly, though, it is possible you’re drinking too much water, too—watch out for the signs you’re over-hydrating.
+When people who don’t normally drink much water added more H2O to their diet, the effects showed up on their skin, making it more elastic and moist.
+Again, though, it is possible you’re drinking too much water, too—watch out for the signs you’re over-hydrating.

-You’ll need fewer calories
+You may need fewer calories

 According to Dennis Cardone, DO, chief of primary care sports medicine at NYU Langone Orthopedics, drinking water before—and during—meal fills you up faster, displacing the desire and need for additional calories.
 “Drinking water before and during a meal can decrease appetite and assist in weight loss,” he notes.
-Choosing foods with a high water content will also help.
-Many fruits and vegetables have a high water content, so they can provide additional ounces of water without you having to drink anything.
+Choosing foods with high water content will also help.
+Many fruits and vegetables have high water content, so they can provide additional ounces of water without you having to drink anything.
 Dr. Cardone recommends watermelon, cucumber, tomatoes, grapes, and cherries.

 You’ll run cooler

 “When we exercise, our bodies cool off by sweating,” says Dr. Navarro.
 “As we perspire, we lose necessary body fluids.
 If we do not replace these fluids, we become dehydrated.
 This makes it difficult to sweat and cool down, which can result in a heat injury,” he explains.
 If you’re looking for easy ways to stay hydrated during exercise, check out this trendy solution from SMITH + STARR.
 Co-founders Chelsea Alexander and Fallyn Smith were inspired to create a bag that offers a hydration solution, so they wouldn’t have to lug around a water bottle while commuting in their home city, San Francisco, or while going hiking or camping.
-Their bag, The Conway, is the first ever cross-body handbag that doubles as a hydration pack.
+Their bag, The Conway, is a cross-body handbag that doubles as a hydration pack.
 It looks like a bag you’d take while running errands or while out with your friends, but it contains a removable water pouch that holds 17 ounces and a tube for easy hydration right from the shoulder strap.
 If you need more water or prefer to carry weight on both shoulders, you can also purchase a hydration backpack.